The Truth About Body Weight and Trampoline Rebounder Tension

 Jumpsport Rebounder

 Jumpsport rebounders have bungees with adjustable tension.
 They come on the softest possible setting and you can change it as needed.
 They are also a little more budget friendly than Bellicon.
-I found the two to be so comparable that I ultimately recommend and sell Jumpsport mostly due to their lower prices.
-The problem with Jumpsport is that they have many models and choosing can be confusing.
-I don't necessarily recommend all models.
-I sell ONLY the models I recommend on my website.
+I found the two to be so comparable that I ultimately recommend and sell Jumpsport.
+I prefer the adjustable tension and arched leg design.
+Jumpsport offers many models and choosing can be confusing.
+I sell ONLY the models I personally recommend on my website.
 You'll notice I do not carry the 200 or 400 series.
-The weight rating for Jumpsport is 300-325 pounds.
+The weight rating for Jumpsport Fitness PRO series rebounders is 300-325 pounds.
+I use model 350Pro in all my YouTube workouts.

 Nikki